A term income plan distributes HECM reverse mortgage proceeds in the form of a monthly paycheck guaranteed for a set amount of time.

 A term plan is only available through the variable-rate HECM.
 The variable-rate HECM is the most popular of the two main HECM products because it is more flexible and customizable.
 Borrowers can receive proceeds in the form of a line of credit, lump sum, term/tenure income, or some combination of all of these options.
 The fixed-rate HECM offers just the lump sum payout option.

 A term plan is a great income option

 A HECM term income plan is a great way to get extra monthly income for a set dollar amount or period of time.
 Many seniors use a reverse mortgage income plan on a temporary basis until another income source kicks in or they can qualify for Medicare.

-Picking the right payment plan can be a little intimidating whether you’re considering tenure or a term option.
-Note that you’re not locked for the rest of your life into the payment plan you select now.
-The HECM reverse mortgage can change with your needs, so if you need to restructure your payments or take out a lump sum, you can do that with a phone call to your lender.
+Picking the right income plan, whether it’s tenure or term, can be a little intimidating sometimes.
+Don’t feel like you’re stuck for the rest of your life with whatever plan you select at the start of the loan.
+The HECM is designed to change with your needs over time.
+If you need to restructure your plan or take out a lump sum, you can do that with a simple phone call to your lender.